Review: Vegas Robaina Marshal (ER Adriatico 2008)

 • Number of Cigars Smoked for Review: 2

-The Vegas Robaina Marshal is a perfect sized smoke to me, the perfect width and length.
+The Vegas Robaina Marshal is a perfect-sized smoke to me, a classic robusto.
 The wrapper is a medium brown color, and is actually quite rough to the touch.
 It is extremely hard when squeezed, almost shockingly so.
-Also, it has a second band which says “Exclusivo Adriatico”.
-The cap is extremely well made and the wrapper is very dry, and also quite bumpy along it’s lenth, and smells slightly sweet, with notes of leather and hay.
-The Predraw had notes of sweet cedar, hay and just a tiny bit of pepper.
+Also, it has a second band which says “Exclusivo Adriatico.”
+The cap is extremely well made and the wrapper is very dry, and also quite bumpy along its lenth, and smells slightly sweet, with notes of leather and hay.
+The cold draw had notes of sweet cedar, hay and just a tiny bit of pepper.

 The first third starts out with just a bit of pepper, but mostly a nice, creamy and sweet cedar and hay flavors, along with a little floral note tossed in.
 A very nice start, quite mild, but very flavorful.